LitttleTwinkle/LitttleTwinkle.github.io/src/content/posts/video.md

 ---
-title: Include Video in the Postsssss
+title: Include Video in the Postssss
-published: 2023-09-01
+published: 2023-09-11
 description: This post demonstrates how to include embedded video in a blog post.
 tags: [Example, Video]
 category: Examples